 Aaptiv Trainer Rochelle Moncourtois agrees that the best way to prep for a half marathon is to run.
 “When you do your long endurance runs, staying at a conversational pace is really important,” she says.
 “That’s how you’re gonna build up your stamina, and it’s also the best time for you to focus on your technique.”

 Below we’ve broken down the details of each training block of the program, as well as the format of each of the four types of running workouts you’ll be using throughout.
-Note: We’ll be rolling out the remaining two blocks over the next eight weeks.
-So, don’t worry if you don’t see them in the app yet!
-They will be available by the time you reach each respective block, and the complete program will continue to live in the app.
 To access the program pdf click here.

 In this block you are aiming to run 15-20 miles or 2-2.5 hours a week.